torchbox/wagtail-grapple/docs/general-usage/settings.rst

 Accessing settings
 ------------------

-If you need to access the values of Wagtail Grapple's settings in your project, you should use the ``grapple_settings`` object.
+To access any Wagtail Grapple setting in your code, use the ``grapple_settings`` object.
 For example.

 .. code-block:: python